m-moraes/m-moraes/README.md

-👋 Hi, I’m @m-moraes.
+👋 Hi, I’m Mariana Moraes, student at Trybe.

-👀 I’m interested in learning and developing my skills as a full-stack web developer.
+👀 I’m interested in learning and developing my skills as a full stack web developer.

 🌱 I’m currently learning HTML, CSS and JavaScript.